-Regular exercise is essential in order to stay healthy and fit.
+Regular exercise is essential to stay healthy and fit.
 Dogs are no exception to this.
 Exercise is just one of your dog's basic needs.
-Life gets busy, so many of us forget to give our dogs the exercise they really need.
+Life gets busy, so many of us forget to give our dogs the exercise they need.

 How Much Exercise Do Dogs Need?